 The scientific award celebrates scientific writing and distinguishes high-quality research in the field of illicit drugs.
 Scientific papers judged to enhance understanding of the European drug problem are acknowledged yearly in an award ceremony.

-This year’s awards presentation will take place on 10 November, in the margins of the 45th meeting of the EMCDDA Scientific Committee.
+This year’s awards presentation will take place in the framework of Lisbon Addictions 2017, 24-26 October.

 The winning articles, chosen from a selection of over 50 papers, are: